mfcovington/r_club/_posts/2013-02-26-peer-produced-plots.md

 ## Challenge 1

-Stacey plotted movie rating (binned by density) by year.
+Stacey plotted movie rating since the dawn of cinematography (binned by density) .

 ![plot of chunk 2013-02-26-challenge01]({{ site.figurl }}/2013-02-26-challenge01.png)

 ## Challenge 2

-Ciera plotted movie rating trends over the last couple decades.
+Ciera plotted MPAA movie rating trends over the last couple decades.

 ![plot of chunk 2013-02-26-challenge02]({{ site.figurl }}/2013-02-26-challenge02.png)

-Hint: You need to subset the movies such that you are only considering movies with ratings since 1990.
+Hint: You need to subset the movies such that you are only considering movies with MPAA ratings since 1990.

 ## Challenge 3